RekuNote/sha-3072/README.md

 # SHA-3072 Hash Tool

-A stupidly over-engineered hashing algorithm.
+A ridiculously secure hashing algorithm that takes forever to hash data.

 ## Table of Contents
 1. [Introduction](#introduction)